What Does it Take to Be a Metal and Plastic Layout Worker?

 - Fit and align fabricated parts to be welded or assembled.

-When polled, Metal and Plastic Layout Workers say the following skills are most frequently used in their jobs:
+These are the skills Metal and Plastic Layout Workers say are the most useful in their careers:

 Mathematics: Using mathematics to solve problems.